SDG-Ebenezer/ephesians-study-tools/README.md

 # ephesians-greek-words
-Practice Greek words for Ephesians!
+Practice Greek words for Ephesians and RA for Ephesians and Memory Passages!